 Last Great Day/Eighth Day

-(Hebrew) - This is an eight day remembrance with seven days of feasting stated in Leviticus 23:33-43, Numbers 29:12-38 and Zechariah 14:16.
+(Hebrew) - This is an eight day remembrance with seven days of festival and feasting stated in Leviticus 23:33-43, Numbers 29:12-38 and Zechariah 14:16.
 The first and last days are Sabbath rests

 and feasts are made on the first seven days.